Table of Contents[Hide][Show]

 This will vary greatly from individual to individual; taking into account preconception fitness level, weight, health issues, etc. And of course, you should discuss your plans with your doctor or midwife but make sure you have one that is knowledgeable in this area.

 - For most women, it is okay to lie on your back until the 12-16 week mark so sit-ups would be appropriate.

 - Most of the exercises you were doing pre-pregnancy you should be able to continue to do; use your normal weights just don’t go up or attempt to set personal records.

 - Keep your heart rate at 140 bpm or less; while this may seem restrictive, focus instead on your breathing–you should be able to carry on a conversation while you’re working out.

-- Rest as needed between sets or exercise and be sure to stay hydrated.
+- Rest as needed between sets and be sure to stay hydrated.